runemadsen/rune.js/README.md

 #### Most frameworks

 - `rune.js` uses virtual-dom, which at least in theory should speed things up quite a bit.
+- `rune.js` uses a behind-the-scenes scene graph where you don't specifically call things like `addChild`.
+Inspired by `Two.js`, all new objects are automatically added to the graph, and can be moved by using groups.
+ALl objects also come with a `.lifetime()` function that can be used to remove that object after a certain number of frames.

 #### bonsai.js